We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: Experiments

 \subsection{Experimental Results}

-\textbf{Exploration of the advertising performance space:} First, we briefly explore the advertising performance space of advertisers based on different demands in the Taobao online display ad auction environment.
-In the experiment, we select three types of typical demands, representing three types of typical advertisers in the platform: maximizing total impressions, maximizing total clicks, and maximizing GMV.
-When the indicators in the advertising performance report are PV, Click Number and GMV in turn, the demand vectors of these three types of advertisers are $[1, 0, 0]^\top$, $[0, 1, 0]^\top$ and $[0, 0, 1]^\top$, respectively.
-We conduct optimal bidding under the budget constraint based on the above three demand vectors and the historical bidding logs of the same ad unit.
-The experimental results are shown in Table~\ref{tab:different_intent_result}.
-To make the results more straightforward, we regularize the experimental results of each indicator in Table~\ref{tab:different_intent_result} according to the maximum value of this indicator.
-For example, relative PV $ratio_{pv_{i}}$ of the $i$-th row is calculated by $ratio_{pv_{i}} = \frac{pv_{i}}{\max_{j} pv_{j}}$.
-From Table~\ref{tab:different_intent_result}, it can be seen that the performance of indicators to be optimized by different types of advertisers has been significantly improved under the corresponding optimal demand vector, which shows the importance of understanding advertisers’ demands.
+\textbf{Exploration of advertiser's advertising performance space:} First, we briefly explore the advertising performance space of the advertisers in the Taobao online advertising environment.
+In this experiment, we select three types of typical objectives of advertisers in the platform: maximizing total impressions, maximizing total clicks, and maximizing GMV.
+Suppose the advertising performance indicators are PV, Click Number and GMV, the preference vectors of these three types of advertisers are $[1, 0, 0]^\top$, $[0, 1, 0]^\top$ and $[0, 0, 1]^\top$, respectively.
+We conduct the optimal bidding strategy under the budget constraint for the above three preference vectors in the ad auction simulator.
+The experimental results are shown in Table~\ref{tab:different_preference_result}, it can be seen that the performance of indicators to be optimized has been significantly improved under the corresponding preference vectors, which demonstrates the importance of understanding the advertisers’ preferences in advertising performance optimization.